-During the interviews, students discussed various types of indirect costs that are associated with attending college and elaborated that many of these costs have been reduced for themselves and their families during times when they participated in online and/or hybrid education.
-Each interviewee discussed the topic of saving money on various expenses, such as housing and utilities, transportation, clothing, shoes, meals and beverages, personal hygiene/household consumables (e.g., soaps, detergents, grooming products), textbooks, supplies, and even social life costs that are common in traditional college students' lifestyles, etc.
+During the interviews, students discussed various types of indirect costs that are associated with them attending college, and how many of these costs have been reduced for them and their families during times when they participate in online education.
+Saving money on various expenses were brought up, such as reduced housing and utilities, transportation, clothing, shoes, meals and beverages, personal hygiene and household consumables (e.g., soaps, detergents, grooming products), textbooks, supplies, and even social life costs that are common in traditional college students' lifestyles, etc.

-Out of the twelve students who participated in the individual in-depth interviews, eleven (91.7%) indicated that their cost-benefit ratio has improved during times when they have been able to take college courses in an online or hybrid format, and the twelfth interviewee said that his cost-benefit ratio may have improved.
-A lower cost-benefit ratio increases the value of higher education and improves overall financial wellness; this is advantageous to students for many reasons, including lowering stress levels, lowering college drop-out rates, and improving opportunity costs that can reduce the need to work more hours at a wage-earning job, which helps to make more time available to focus on studies and make time for wellness practices.
+Out of the twelve students who participated in the individual in-depth interviews, eleven of them (91.7%) indicated that their cost-benefit ratio has improved when they are taking college courses in an online or hybrid format, and the twelfth interviewee said that his cost-benefit ratio may have improved.
+A lower cost-benefit ratio increases the value of higher education and improves overall financial wellness; this is advantageous to students for more many reasons, including lowering stress levels, lowering college drop-out rates, and improving opportunity costs that can reduce the need to work more hours at wage-earning job, which helps to make more time available to focus on studies and make time for wellness practices.